xyxxyxxy/exy/README.md

 <img src="resources/docs/example.jpg" alt="example" width="400">

 > [!NOTE]
-> Buttons are only visible to other users.
+> Buttons are only visible to other users in Discord.

 # Setup

 Follow the instructions in the UI to connect to your media-server.

 > [!NOTE]
-> Discord client must run on the same machine.
+> Discord must run on the same machine.

 ## Discord settings

 "Display current activity as a status message." needs to be enabled.
 ![discord-settings](resources/docs/discord-setting.png)
 Can be found in "Discord settings" -> "Activity Privacy".

+> [!TIP]
+> Activity can be hidden on a per-server basis in Discord.

 # Privacy